Peter Magowan: San Francisco Giants

-Magowan, along with a group of investors (including Charles B. Johnson, Scott Seligman, Philip Halperin, Allan Byer, and David S. Wolff) purchased the franchise on January 12, 1993, from the previous owner, Bob Lurie.
-Before Magowan's consortium stepped in with its offer to buy the team, Lurie had planned to sell the team to a group from St. Petersburg, Florida, now home to the Tampa Bay Rays.
-While real estate mogul Walter Shorenstein had initially led the effort to put together a Bay Area-based group to keep the Giants in town, neither he nor the other partners had the time to handle day-to-day operations.
-They asked Magowan, an ardent Giants fan, to assume the post of managing general partner and principal owner.
+Before Magowan's consortium stepped in, Lurie had planned to sell the Giants to a group from St. Petersburg, Florida, now home to the Tampa Bay Rays.

 Magowan made his mark on the team immediately, signing free agent superstar Barry Bonds, a San Francisco Bay Area-native whose father, Bobby Bonds, began his career as a Giant.

 Magowan was also noted for spearheading the construction of the Giants' current home, Oracle Park (previously AT&T Park, SBC Park and Pacific Bell Park).
 Previously, several initiatives to build tax-supported stadiums had been rejected by San Francisco voters.
 In December 1995, Magowan unveiled his plan for a 42,000 seat ballpark in China Basin, which would be privately funded – the first ballpark built without public funds in over 30 years.
 The plan was passed easily by San Francisco voters, by a two-to-one margin.

 In late 2007 and early 2008, Peter Magowan and Giants general manager Brian Sabean drew some criticism in the Mitchell Report when it was revealed Giants athletic trainer Stan Conte came to Sabean and told him he suspected Bonds trainer Greg Anderson was distributing steroids and Giants management did not investigate or tell Major League Baseball.
 Conte had been approached by a player.
 In the January 2007 Congressional hearings on performance-enhancing drugs, Congressman Henry Waxman asked Commissioner Bud Selig to discipline Sabean and Magowan for their culpability.
 Some sports insiders argued that Magowan's and Sabean's actions on steroids were not any different from other clubs at the time.
 When Magowan was interviewed for the Mitchell Report, Magowan told Senator George Mitchell that Barry Bonds told him he had used steroids; he withdrew that assertion a few days later.

 On May 16, 2008, Magowan announced he would be stepping down as managing partner of the Giants effective October 1.
 Bill Neukom succeeded Magowan as the principal shareholder and lead representative of the investors in the San Francisco Giants.

 On November 3, 2010, Magowan participated in the Giants victory parade as the team celebrated its first World Series title since moving to San Francisco in 1958.
 In 2016, he was elected to the Bay Area Sports Hall of Fame.
 Magowan was inducted into the San Francisco Giants Wall of Fame in 2019.
 Magowan received the Golden Plate Award of the American Academy of Achievement in 1992.